federicomariamassari/udacity-rsend/README.md

 ### Output

 The Gazebo environment showcasing the ball-chasing logic appears on the LHS of the screen.
-Received camera image (top) and lidar scan (bottom) are on the RHS.
+Received camera images (top) and lidar scan (bottom) are on the RHS.

 ![](./projects/p2/img/mov1.gif)